durrantlab/molmoda-docs/docs/docking/tutorials/td001/index.md

 # TD001.
 Epidermal growth factor receptor inhibitors

+!!! warning

+    This tutorial was written for an older version of MolModa and may contain outdated information.
+That said, the general principles and workflow should still be applicable.
+    [Consult the documentation for each plugin](../../../plugins/) for the most up-to-date information on use.

 The Epidermal Growth Factor Receptor (EGFR) is crucial for cell growth and division, and its malfunction is implicated in many cancers.
 Targeting EGFR with FDA-approved inhibitors offers a strategic approach to cancer therapy.
 This MolModa tutorial demonstrates how to dock compounds into the EGFR structure.